StThereseInstitute/SquareStatementGenerator/README.md

 # SquareStatementGenerator
-I needed to generate a printable statement for my company's Square account.
-Since Square does not offer this functionality *nor* have they made a move to add it to their website after many requests and more than a year of time, I have created my own way of handling it all.
+I needed to generate a printable statement for my organization's Square account.
+Since Square does not offer this functionality *nor* have they made a move to add it to their dashboard in more than 4 years (see thread https://www.sellercommunity.com/t5/Questions-How-To/How-do-I-download-or-otherwise-generate-monthly-statements/td-p/2473), I decided to route my frustration into action instead of brooding, and created my own way of handling it.

+This project is written in PHP and requires the code to be loaded onto a webserver.

+This is a WORK IN PROGRESS and made to fill MY SPECIFIC needs.
+The code is not polished, not always commented, and possibly full of coding faux pas... so use at your own risk!
+If you can improve the code or add to the functionality, please do and submit your updates!
+And lastly, I am not able to customize the code for anyone -- sorry :)

+I provide it to y'all in hopes of making your lives a bit easier, and maybe giving Square a push to implement something similar into their Dashboard so that users don't have to hack together work-around for something so simple as creating a printable statement!! (oops -- that's a bit of the frustration leaking out)